 We are the sole owner or exclusive licensee of all of our patents and currently filed patent applications that cover our product candidates.
 Our intellectual property strategy is focused on patenting our CDK4/6 inhibitors, their uses, and methods of manufacturing as well as our licensed-in applications directed to selective estrogen receptor degraders and their uses, manufacture, and combination with our CDK 4/6 inhibitors.
-We have obtained eleven composition-of-matter patents in the United States on a number of our CDK4/6 inhibitors, including claims that cover our product candidates trilaciclib and G1T38, and we continue to seek composition-of-matter patents on additional CDK4/6 inhibitors both in the United States and throughout the world.
-In addition, we have obtained three method of treatment patents in the United States on a number of our CDK4/6 inhibitors, including claims that cover our product candidates trilaciclib and G1T38.
+We have obtained fourteen composition-of-matter patents in the United States on a number of our CDK4/6 inhibitors, including claims that cover our product candidates trilaciclib and lerociclib, and we continue to seek composition-of-matter patents on additional CDK4/6 inhibitors both in the United States and throughout the world.
+In addition, we have obtained five patents in the United States on methods of treatment using a number of our CDK4/6 inhibitors, including claims that cover methods of using our product candidates trilaciclib and lerociclib.
 We continue to seek additional patents for our key CDK4/6 inhibitors and their uses in key therapeutic areas.
+We have also obtained a composition-of-matter patent in the United States on SERD compounds that we have exclusively in-licensed from the University of Illinois Chicago.
 We also seek patent protection on methods of treatment that incorporate our CDK4/6 inhibitors in combination with other therapeutic agents to treat specific clinical indications and targeted patient populations.
-Furthermore, we will seek, where appropriate, patent protection on processes of making certain CDK4/6 inhibitors, and intermediates used in the processes.
+Furthermore, we seek, where appropriate, patent protection on processes of making certain CDK4/6 inhibitors, and intermediates used in the processes.

 We continually assess and refine our intellectual property strategies as we develop new technologies and product candidates.
 We plan to file additional patent applications based on our intellectual property strategies where appropriate, including where we seek to adapt to competition or to improve business opportunities.
 Further, we plan to file patent applications, as we consider appropriate under the circumstances, to protect new technologies that we develop.
-Our patent filing strategy generally includes seeking patent protection in the United States, the European Union and in additional countries where we believe such protection is likely to be useful, including one or more of Australia, Brazil, Canada, China, Hong Kong, India, Israel, Japan, Mexico, Russia, Singapore, and South Korea.
+Our patent filing strategy typically includes seeking patent protection in the United States, the European Union and in additional countries where we believe such protection is likely to be useful, including one or more of Australia, Brazil, Canada, China, Hong Kong, India, Israel, Japan, Mexico, Macau, Russia, Singapore, and South Korea.